Landline Reminds Us of the Worst Hair Trend of the ’90s: The Butt Cut

 Landline — Jenny Slate and Gillian Robespierre’s latest film — is a sweet nostalgia comedy set in ’90s New York that explores themes of family, infidelity, and young love.
 Slate, as Dana, is delightful as always; Abby Quinn is spot-on in her performance as the moody teen sister; and Edie Falco and John Turturro together is my dream parental casting.
 But I am not here to talk about any of that.
 I am here to talk about butt cuts.

 One of the central plotlines in the film involves Dana cheating on her affable fiancé, Ben (Jay Duplass), with Nate (Finn Wittrock).
-Ben is nerdy, reserved, and reads the Hammacher Schlemmer catalog in bed; Nate is smooth, assertive … and sports a butt cut.
+Ben is nerdy, reserved, and reads the Hammacher Schlemmer catalogue in bed; Nate is smooth, assertive … and sports a butt cut.
 When he first came onscreen, all of the butt cuts of my past flashed before my eyes.

 For those blissfully unfamiliar, the butt cut – officially known as the “curtain” – was a style worn by boys and men in the ’90s that involved parting the hair down the middle, so the front strands would fall forward, essentially giving one’s forehead the shape of a butt.
 Jonathan Taylor Thomas had one, as did Nick Carter and Leonardo DiCaprio, before he got a newsboy cap surgically attached to his head.
 Remember your fifth-grade crush Zach?
 Butt cut.
 There were varying degrees of severity, with Shawn from Boy Meets World serving as the most extreme example of a butt cut from my youth, one that haunts me to this day.
 But not even Jon Hamm was impervious to the lure of the butt cut.